ABOUT

 Will I be able to build a study abroad experience into my course of study?

-Many of our students have studied abroad and still manage to graduate “on time” as well as apply to health professions schools during their junior or senior year.
-The key issue to keep in mind is that you need to plan ahead.
-Problems most commonly arise due to full year courses that distribute across two semesters (e.g., General Chemistry, Introductory Biology, Organic Chemistry, and Physics).
-For most students, it is very difficult to either wait a full year to take the second semester of such courses, or to find a suitable substitute course abroad.
+Many of our students study abroad and still manage to graduate “on time” as well as apply to health professions schools during their junior or senior year.
+Problems most commonly arise due to full-year courses that are distributed across two semesters (e.g., General Chemistry, Introductory Biology, Organic Chemistry, and Physics).
+So you might have to plan your study abroad coursework around your health professions school prerequisites unless you’re able to find a suitable substitute for any of these science courses abroad.

 When do I need to take the MCAT, DAT, OAT, or GRE?